1,000+ Opportunities

 New York State Council on the Arts New York State Council on the Arts Freedom of Information Law (FOIL) New York State Minority and Women Owned Business Enterprise (MWBE) Program Division of Service-Disabled Veterans' Business Development

-Based on current listing details, eligibility includes: Individual artists and nonprofit organizations incorporated in New York State.
+According to the current listing, eligibility includes: Individual artists and nonprofit organizations incorporated in New York State.
 Film/Media makers apply through Film, Media and New Technology Production grant track.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.